Brightcoders-Bootcamps/today-i-learned-Ruli-AlSe/README.md

 - **DebugLocks:** This middleware can be used to diagnose deadlocks in the autoload interlock.
 - **FileHandler:** This middleware returns a file's contents from disk in the body response.
 When initialized, it can accept optional HTTP headers, which will be set when a response containing a file's contents is delivered.
 This middleware will render the file specified in env["PATH_INFO"] where the base path is in the root directory.

+# Week 6

 ## Mon 24, August 2020 *[ ActionDispatch part 3 ]*
 - **Flash:** The flash provides a way to pass temporary primitive-types (String, Array, Hash) between actions.
 Anything you place in the flash will be exposed to the very next action and then cleared out.
 This is a great way of doing notices and alerts, such as a create action that sets flash[:notice] = "Post successfully created" before redirecting to a display action that can then expose the flash to its template.
 Actually, that exposure is automatically done.

 - **HostAuthorization:** This middleware guards from DNS rebinding attacks by explicitly permitting the hosts a request can be sent to.
   When a request comes to an unauthorized host, the response_app application will be executed and rendered.
 If no response_app is given, a default one will run, which responds with +403 Forbidden+.

+## Tue 25, August 2020 *[ ActionDispatch part 4 ]*
+- **Http:** This module works with this other submodules...
+  - **FilterParameters:** Allows you to specify sensitive parameters which will be replaced from the request log by looking in the query string of the request and all sub-hashes of the params hash to filter.
+Filtering only certain sub-keys from a hash is possible by using the dot notation: 'credit_card.number'.
+If a block is given, each key and value of the params hash and all sub-hashes are passed to it, where the value or the key can be replaced using String#replace or similar methods.
+  - **Headers:** Provides access to the request's HTTP headers from the environment.
+Note that when headers are mapped to CGI-like variables by the Rack server, both dashes and underscores are converted to underscores.
+This ambiguity cannot be resolved at this stage anymore.
+Both underscores and dashes have to be interpreted as if they were originally sent as dashes.
+  - **UploadedFile:** Models uploaded files.
+The actual file is accessible via the tempfile accessor, though some of its interface is available directly for convenience.
+Uploaded files are temporary files whose lifespan is one request.
+When the object is finalized Ruby unlinks the file, so there is no need to clean them with a separate maintenance task.